wso2/docs-open-banking/en/docs/advanced/dynamic-client-registration.md

 The Dynamic Client Registration (DCR) API provides a mechanism to dynamically register OAuth 2.0 clients with authorization servers.
 With the use of the DCR API, the OAuth 2.0 client applications can register with banks in a seamless and fully-automated process.
-The API consumer applications go through an in-depth verification during DCR to make sure the application is authorised, and their application is secured before sharing customers’ financial data.
+The API consumer applications go through an in-depth verification during DCR to make sure the application is authorized, and their application is secured before sharing customers’ financial data.

 The API consumer applications may send registration requests with a set of desired client metadata values.
 The bank then provides real-time responses with a client identifier, and the client metadata values registered for the